liupei101/PLSA/README.md

 # News

-- version 0.2 is released.
+- Version 0.2 is released.
-- Docs of PLSA passed.
+- Support for ploting forest of coefficient in CPH model